-The main element of the STAS RFI is the spinning nozzle, through which a carrier gas (nitrogen) delivers the fluxing agent (solid salts) underneath the metal surface.
-The liquefied fluxing agent is dispersed through the combined actions of the disperser and the injection of the carrier gas.
+The main element of the STAS RFI is the rotor, through which a carrier gas (nitrogen) delivers the fluxing agent (solid salts) underneath the metal surface.
+The liquefied fluxing agent is dispersed through the combined actions of the rotor and the injection of the carrier gas.

-Since every plant and even every furnace are of different sizes and shapes, designs have been developed and adapted to meet any type of layout constraints.
+Since every plant and even every furnace are of different sizes and shapes, several models have been developed and adapted to meet any type of layout constraints.

 Improves metal cleanliness (inclusion reduction).